Skip to content

 Do I need an agreed value policy for a brand new car?

-If you have a stated amount car insurance policy, you set the amount your car will be covered for and you can change this if you want to lower your monthly premiums.
-But with an agreed value car insurance policy, you and your insurer agree the amount at the start when you buy the policy, and this amount remains the same.
+If you have a stated amount car insurance policy, you set the amount your car will be covered for.
+You can also change it if you want to lower your monthly premiums.
+But with an agreed value car insurance policy, you and your insurer agree the amount at the start when you buy the policy and that value doesn’t change.

 Compare car insurance